sandhawke/hawkeworks/README.md

 ## About

-HawkeWorks LLC is Sandro Hawke's consulting business, specializing in open standards process and distributed/decentralized systems design and deployment.
+HawkeWorks LLC is Sandro Hawke's consulting business, specializing in open standards process and distributed/decentralized systems research, design, and deployment.

 ## Contact